1. FC Union Berlin: Rivalries

 During the East German era, 1.
 FC Union Berlin was known for a rivalry with BFC Dynamo, which was reputedly affiliated with the powerful state security service of East Germany (Stasi).
-Union was supported by the regional district administration of the governing SED party and sponsored by local state-owned enterprises.
+Union, on the other hand, was supported by the regional district management of the ruling SED party and sponsored by local state-owned enterprises.
 The club played some identificatory role in the unofficial opposition against the authorities of the communist system.
 Between 1979 and 1988, BFC Dynamo won ten consecutive East German league titles, with popular allegations of sporting misconduct helping to fuel the rivalry, and clashes between both sets of fans occurred.
-BFC Dynamo was seen as the supreme representative of the security agencies, with advantages in the recruitment of players and financial support as well as the political clout of Erich Mielke.
+BFC Dynamo was seen as the supreme representative of the security agencies, with advantages in the recruitment of players and financial support, as well as the political clout of Erich Mielke.
+An expression among the supporters of Union Berlin was: "Better to be a loser than a stupid Stasi pig".
 Supporters of Union cultivated the image of their club as the eternal underdog that was firmly rooted in the working class.
 Union became the most popular club in East Berlin.

 It is said that fans of 1.
 FC Union Berlin often chanted "The wall must go!", with a reference to the Berlin Wall, when the opponents formed a wall during free kicks in 1980s.
 However, some sources suggest that this is partly a myth and exaggerated.
 Supporters of Union saw themselves as stubborn and non-conformist.
 But this image should not be confused with actual resistance.
 For some supporters of Union, the dissident reputation is a legend that was created after Die Wende.
 Honorary president of Union Günter Mielis has said: "Union was not a club of resistance fighters, but we had to fight against a lot of political and economic resistance over and over again.
 We got strength from our fans".
 Politics was not in the foreground.
 Most supporters of Union were just normal football supporters.
 There were no political groups at Union.
 A supporter of Union from the East German era has said: "With the best of intentions, Union fans did not contribute to the overthrow of the GDR.
 No way, we were interested in football.
 There is the cliché about the club for the enemies of the state, but that wasn't us".
+Another supporter said: "I think it's a myth that all Unioners were in the opposition.
+I think it was a basic attitude of the East German football youth in the 1970s and 1980s, that they were critical of the system."

 Supporters of Union from the East German era have testified that the club was the most important thing, and the identification with Union had primarily to do with Köpenick.